 We have been advised that it is the intention of Steel Partners, Ltd. ("SPL") and its affiliates to vote the LP Units over which they have voting power "FOR" all nominees for director and in favor of Proposal Nos.
 2 and 3.
-SPL and its affiliates beneficially owned approximately 24.1% of our outstanding LP Units as of the Record Date.
-See the LP Unit ownership table set forth in "LP Unit Ownership of Principal Unitholders and Management" below for information regarding the ownership of our LP Units.
+See the LP Units ownership table set forth in "LP Unit Ownership of Principal Unitholders and Management" below for information regarding the ownership of our LP Units.